 The original benchmark set by Loos, Jacquemin, and co-workers comprises 47 singlet-triplet transitions, of which we selected 35 transitions (23 local valence, 12 Rydberg, and one CT state) in 13 different molecules, which have not been included in other herein discussed sets.
 All references are of CC3/aug-cc-pVTZ quality and taken from Ref.
-113, except for HCl, which was calculated by us and reported in Ref.
-41.
+118, except for HCl, which was calculated by us and reported in Ref.
+41. Note that Ref.
+85 did not include HCl, but this difference is negligible for the statistics reported for our methods.

-Figure 5: Statistical values (in eV) for the S0-TN transitions for the Loos and Jacquemin set, namely RMSDs (values shown over each bar), MADs, and MDs.
+Figure 5: Statistical values (in eV) for the S0-TN transitions for the complete Loos and Jacquemin set, namely RMSDs (values shown over each bar), MADs, and MDs.
+Only the best 15 methods are shown; values for all assessed methods and a breakdown of the statistics into local-valence and Rydberg excitations can be found in the SI.
 The aug-cc-pVTZ AO basis set was used in all cases.